iamrudhresh/Hashira-Assignment/README.md

 ### Step 2: Run with JSON test file

-Navigate to the project folder and run:
+In PowerShell, CMD, or any terminal, navigate to the project folder and run:

 ```bash
 node main.js testcase1.json